LaurentColoma/TicketManager-server/README.md

 nov.
 01 11:43:54 $your_computer_name systemd[1]: Started PostgreSQL RDBMS.
 nov.
 01 11:43:58 $your_computer_name systemd[1]: Started PostgreSQL RDBMS.
 ````
-Let's continue
+You can now launch postgres.
 ````
 sudo -i -u postgres
 psql
 ````
-Your terminal should be like this :
+Your terminal should display the following:
 ````bash
 psql (9.5.14)
 Type "help" for help.

 postgres=#
 ````
-Then we will create a *User* and a *Database*, it will be needed for the good usage of the back-end.
+Then you will create a *User* and a *Database*, it will be needed for the good usage of the backend.

-**Creating User**
+**Creating a User**
 ````sql
 postgres=# CREATE USER $your_user_name WITH PASSWORD '$your_password';
 CREATE ROLE
 ````
 > The usage of the simple quote around  $your_password and the semi-colon at the end of each request is very important

-**Creating Database**
+**Creating a Database**
 ````sql
 postgres=# CREATE DATABASE $your_database_name;
 CREATE DATABASE
 ````
 Congratulations, you should have manage to create your user and your database.
-To quit psql and postgresql just do :
+To quit psql and postgresql just do:
 ````sql
 \q
 exit
 ````
-Before going further, you will need to update a file according to the different elements you have just created.
+Before going further, you need to update a file according to the different elements you have just created.
 *~/server/Components/settings.py*
 Your modification will take place from line 89 to 98:
 ````python